shekhus/uniswap2.0/README.md

 NavBar moule.css

 Model section to connect with metamask and other wallets

+TokenList

+make necessary changes in \pages\index.js

+HeroSection jsx & CSS with media control